 Accessing support

-Contact the child's school or early years centre that your child attends.
-The staff there will be able to help you.
+If you have any queries or questions regarding support for your child please contact the school or early years centre that your child attends.
+The dedicated ASN Coordinator will be able to help you.

 More information is available on children's social and care services on West Dunbartonshire HSCP website.